-Academic credit at the University of Pennsylvania is figured in course units (CUs).
-A course unit (CU) is a general measure of academic work over a period of time, typically a term (semester or summer).
+The academic currency at the University of Pennsylvania is the course unit (CU).
+A course unit (CU) is a general measure of academic work over a period of time, typically a term (semester or summer session).
 A CU (or a fraction of a CU) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One CU is usually converted to a four-semester-hour course.
 The transferability of credits and assignment of credit hours is at the discretion of the receiving institution.